HumanSignal/label-studio/docs/source/guide/api.md

 --data @config.xml
 ```

-The backend should return status 201 if the config is valid and saved.
+The backend returns status 201 if the config is valid and saved.
-If errors occur the backend returns status 400 and the response body will be JSON dict:
+If errors occur, the backend returns status 400 and the response body is a JSON dict like the following:
 ```
 {
   "label_config": ["error 1 description", " error 2 description", ...]